andres20980/kasten-docs/docs/usage.md

 ## Restoring Existing Applications â

 Restoring an application is accomplished via the Applications page.
-One needs to simply click the Restore icon.
+One needs to simply click the Restore option in the dropdown.

+Alternatively, the Restore Points Page can be used to find a specific Restore Points and initiate the Restore using it:

 While the UI uses the Export term for backups, no Import policy is
     needed to restore from a backup.
 Import policies are only needed when you want to restore the application into a different cluster.

-At that point, one has the option to pick a restore point, a grouped collection of data artifacts belonging to the application, to restore from.
+At this point, one has the option to pick a restore point, a grouped collection of data artifacts belonging to the application, to restore from.
 As seen above, this view distinguishes manually generated restore points from automated policy-generated ones.